-To come up with our recommendations we looked at a number of different sources to come up with some kind of a national average for insuring a Honda CRV.
-We were looking for information on insurance rates for a 45 year old male, married homeowner, with a clean driving record and a good credit score.
+We surveyed a number of different sources to come up with a national average for insuring a Honda CR-V. We were looking for information on insurance rates for a 45 year old male, married homeowner, with a clean driving record and a good credit score.
+Any variation from that profile is going to cause the rates to go up or down, but it provides a good baseline for insurance costs.

-Of course, there are a million other variables to insuring a Honda CR-V, and we’ll get into those further into this article.
+Of course, there are a million other variables to insuring any car and we’ll get into those further into this article.
 The information in this story should serve as a general guide to understanding which insurance companies are typically cheaper than others.

 Compare quotes from multiple providers to get a good deal.